 Excited states of strongly interacting matter exhibit a complex spectrum at low and intermediate energies.
 Connecting the underlying non-perturbative realization of Quantum Chromodynamics (QCD) to phenomenology is an ongoing experimental and theoretical challenge.
 The quest in understanding phenomenology including the decay of excited states but also unraveling the microscopic nature of mesonic and baryonic resonances poses open questions.
 Many are related to three-body dynamics.
 A prime example of such a riddle in the baryon sector (explored by CLAS@JLab [1, 2], ELSA [3], MAMI [4], and other facilities) is the dynamical structure of the enigmatic Roper-state $N(1440)1/2^+$ and its mass pattern compared to the $N(1535)1/2^{-}$ state.
-While the microscopic features of the latter state can be parametrized by, e.g., meson-baryon interactions within Chiral Unitary approaches [5-9], the situation is more involved for the Roper-state due to large branching ratios to the $\pi\pi N$ channels.
-The $\pi\pi N$ dynamics is included in many analyses of the baryon spectrum with varying degrees of rigor [10-13]. with dynamical coupled-channel approaches usually respecting at least aspects of three-body unitarity [8, 14, 15].
-The unusually large branching ratios of the Roper resonance into three-body channels might explain not only its distorted shape [11] but also its unusual signals found in lattice QCD [16].
-The present work deals with a simpler mesonic resonant three-body system, thus, providing a necessary stepping stone on the way to tackle more complex baryonic resonances in the future.
+While the microscopic features of the latter state can be parametrized by, e.g., mesonbaryon interactions within Chiral Unitary approaches [5- 9], the situation is more involved for the Roper-state due to large branching ratios to the $\pi\pi N$ channels.
+The $\pi\pi N$ dynamics is included in many analyses of the baryon spectrum with varying degrees of rigor [10-13], with dynamical coupled-channel approaches usually respecting at least aspects of three-body unitarity [8, 14, 15].

-In the meson sector, the GlueX [17] and COMPASS experiments [18], and the BESIII accelerator [19] search for the exited states of strongly interacting matter, including exotics, i.e., states with quantum numbers not possible to form from two constituent quarks.
+In the meson sector, the GlueX [16] and COMPASS experiments [17], and the BESIII accelerator [18] search for the exited states of strongly interacting matter, including exotics, i.e., states with quantum numbers not possible to form from two constituent quarks.
 Thus, it is expected that the discovery and the understanding of such states will be a direct indicator for gluonic degrees of freedom in QCD at low energies.
-Many of such exotic states, but also conventional mesons decay dominantly or exclusively into three particles, which has triggered extended partialwave analysis (PWA) efforts, e.g., by COMPASS [20, 21], BESIII [22, 23], in coupled channels using the PAWIAN framework for $p\bar{p}$ induced meson production [24], or using Khuri-Treiman equations and related frameworks by the Bonn group, JPAC, and others for light meson decays [25-48].
-This paper extends the three-body approach of Ref.
-[49] that is inspired by work of Amado et al. [50] (see Sec.
-II for a detailed discussion).
+Many of such exotic states, but also conventional mesons decay dominantly or exclusively into three particles, which has triggered extended partial-wave analysis (PWA) efforts, e.g., by COMPASS [19, 20], BESIII [21, 22], in coupled channels using the PAWIAN framework for $p\bar{p}$ induced meson production [23], or using Khuri-Treiman equations and related frameworks by the Bonn group, JPAC, and others for light meson decays [24-42].

 Lattice QCD is the non-perturbative tool to access the QCD Greens functions at low and intermediate energies from first principles.
 In addressing three-hadron systems, such calculations need to include a large set of operators including three-hadron operators.
 This leads to a significantly increased computational effort compared to two-body systems.
-However, progress has been made over the last years in calculating lattice spectra [16, 51-55], including the $a_1(1260)$ meson [52].
+However, progress has been made over the last years in calculating lattice spectra [43-48], including the $a_1(1260)$ meson [45].
 Such discrete and realvalued spectra are inherently different from the infinite volume ones.
-The so-called quantization condition allows one to map between finite and infinite volume, and is an active field of theoretical research [56-75].
+The so-called quantization condition allows one to map between finite and infinite volume, and is an active field of theoretical research [49-68].
 It has been shown in Ref.
-[72] that the key to the understanding of three-body finite-volume spectra from the lattice lies in the S-matrix principle of unitarity.
-There, a simpler version of the framework underlying the present study [49] (no spin) was adopted to the finite volume demonstrating its feasibility to provide infinite-volume mappings.
-Both finite-volume and lattice computations in the three-body sector are now capable of addressing simple three-pion systems [55, 76-78] and are about to be extended to more complicated cases like axial mesons and exotics.
+[65] that the key to the understanding of three-body finite-volume spectra from the lattice lies in the S-matrix principle of unitarity.
+Both finite-volume and lattice computations in the three-body sector are now capable of addressing simple three-pion systems [48, 69- [71] and are about to be extended to more complicated cases like axial mesons and exotics.